Planning to visit this alluring country but not sure where to go or what to do? Check out my travel guide on how to spend 7 days Vietnam.

 To conclude, I hope that you’ve found this guide helpful to, at least, give you a head start in planning your trip to Vietnam.
 Feel free to drop any questions or comments below regarding this post.

-Also, you can find my blogs exploring more cities in Asia here.
+Also, you can find my blogs exploring Vietnam here.

 Thanks for stopping by, and Happy travels!